Rare Species & Offbeat Expeditions: Tracking India’s Hidden Wonders

 Go beyond the tiger and explore the far reaches of the Indian subcontinent.
 Our Rare Species and Offbeat Expeditions are meticulously designed to find the most elusive and endangered inhabitants of our wilderness.
 From the high-altitude deserts of the Himalayas to the tropical rainforests of the Western Ghats and the Northeast, we track the species that define India’s status as a biodiversity mega hub.
 Whether it is the "Grey Ghost" of the peaks or the "Firefox" of the bamboo forests, these journeys are for the dedicated explorer.

-The Next Frontier: India’s Elusive Wildlife
+The Next Frontier: A Deep Dive into India’s Elusive Wildlife

 High-Altitude Legends and Forest Dwellers

-Phantoms of the Grasslands
+Phantoms of the Grasslands and Avian Jewels

 Conservation Through Exploration